sanskrit/learnsanskrit.org/content/guide/verbs-3/causal-roots.md

 {h Using the root}

-We treat this root like a member of the {s cur} class and can use either {s parasmaipada} or {s Atmanepada} endings:
+We treat this root like a member of the {s bhU} class and can use either {s parasmaipada} or {s Atmanepada} endings:

 {ex